leotaku/zen/README.md

 gnome-tweak-tool to install it.

 Configuring shortcuts needs to happen manually right now, through e.g dconf-editor or gsettings.
-For those tools to know about the settings, first link or copy the `schemas/org.gnome.shell.extensions.more-keyboard-shortcuts.gschema.xml` file to `/usr/share/glib-2.0/schemas`.
+For those tools to know about the settings, first link or copy the `schemas/org.gnome.shell.extensions.more-keyboard-shortcuts.gschema.xml` file to `/usr/share/glib-2.0/schemas` or `~/.local/share/glib-2.0/schemas` and run `glib-compile-schemas` on the directory you installed it in.
 The settings then live under the org.gnome.shell.extensions.more-keyboard-shortcuts id / path.

 License